Don Diablo: 2006–2009: Life Is a Festival

 In 2006, Diablo was signed and A&R'ed the UK top 3 chart hit "Exceeder" by Mason.
 The record was originally signed to Middle of the Road, a record label set up by Diablo and Amsterdam-based club promoter Roy Avni (Electro Nation).
-In 2008, Diablo released his debut album “Life Is a Festival.
+In 2008, Diablo released his debut album "Life Is a Festival".

 In 2009, Diablo released "Hooligans", a collaboration with English singer, songwriter, rapper and record producer Example.

 2010–2013

 In 2010, a collaboration with Dragonette resulted in the single "Animale" that charted in the Dutch Singles Chart as well as the Belgian Ultratip chart.
 The music video was also nominated for a TMF Award in the Netherlands.

 In 2013 Diablo released new songs on Axwell's Axtone label, Nicky Romero's Protocol Recordings, Steve Angello's Size X imprint and Spinnin' Records label.
 He created the theme song for the 2013 video game Batman: Arkham Origins.

 His song "Starlight (Could You Be Mine)" was debuted during the last Swedish House Mafia concert, after Axwell signed it to his label.
 The song became a Beatport Top 5 hit, and later several of his other releases reached the Beatport Top 10.

-During 2013 Pete Tong debuted six of Don's releases on his BBC Radio 1 show.
+In 2013, Pete Tong debuted six of Don's releases on his BBC Radio 1 show.
 He had a residency at Las Vegas' night club "Light", played the Departures Ibiza closing party alongside Axwell and Sebastian Ingrosso, and toured the UK.
 He also had sold-out solo tours in Asia and the United States in this period.